-Individual Lemon Meringue Pie.
+Individual Lemon Meringue Tartlets

 As a child Lemon Meringue pie was always a special treat.
 As a result, it still very much feels that way today.

-My version breaks down a classic lemon meringue pie recipe and turns it into individual tarts.
+My version breaks down a classic lemon meringue pie recipe and turns it into individual mini tarts.
 But by all means, you could turn this into a large pie should you wish.

 I am often frustrated by dessert recipes I find online because they are huge.
-Often developed for 6-8 people rarely for four and heaven forbid for two.
+Often developed for 6-8 people and rarely for four and heaven forbid for two.

 This is why I often opt for simple desserts like poached pears as they are so much easier to make for smaller numbers.